digiscot/digiscot-website/pages/internships.md

 ---
 layout: page
 title: Business Growth Internships
-excerpt: Charities and voluntary organisations have a huge amount to gain if they can make the most of new digital opportunities.
+excerpt: We're supporting charities and voluntary organisations to make the most of new digital opportunities.
-alert: Currently accepting applications from host organisations in the Highlands and Islands.
+alert: We are currently accepting applications from host organisations in the Highlands and Islands.
 permalink: /resources/internships/
 ---